Abhyudday/solana-memecoins-sentiment-analyzer-/README.md

 - Error 429: Rate limited, wait 5 seconds
 - No results: Token might not be on Solana/supported DEXs

-**Twitter:**
+**Grok (with Web Search):**
-- Error 401: Invalid bearer token
+- Error 401: Invalid API key - check XAI_API_KEY
-- Error 429: Rate limit exceeded, wait or upgrade plan
+- Error 429: Rate limit exceeded - wait or upgrade plan
+- Timeout: Web search may take 30-60 seconds
-- No tweets: Token might be new or unpopular
+- No data found: Token might be new or have low social presence

-**Grok:**
-- Error 401: Invalid API key
-- Error 429: Rate limit exceeded
-- Timeout: Normal for long analyses, handled automatically

 ### Common Issues